gmc-code/PC-algorithms1/docs/maths_python/lowest_common_multiples.rst

 LCM
 ------------------------------------------------

-| LCM of two or more numbers is the smallest positive integer that is divisible by each of the numbers.
+| The lowest common multiple, LCM, of two or more numbers is the smallest positive integer that is divisible by each of the numbers.
 | For example, the LCM of 4 and 6 is 12, because 12 is the smallest positive integer that is divisible by both 4 and 6.

 ----

-LCM psudocode
+LCM pseudocode
 ------------------------------------------------

 | The Pseudocode to find LCM of two numbers has the steps to find the lowest common multiple of two numbers: